mantidproject/mantid/Code/Mantid/docs/source/concepts/Plugin.rst

 is, just that it is an algorithm.

-In addition each of the extensible units has a macro that adds some code that automatically registers the class with the appropriate `dynamic factory <Dynamic_Factory>`__.
+In addition each of the extensible units has a macro that adds some code that automatically registers the class with the appropriate :ref:`dynamic factory <Dynamic Factory>`.
 This code executes immediately when the library is loaded and is what makes you new objects available for use.
 All of these macros start DECLARE and, for example, the one for algorithms is: